horizon-research/hvs_vr_encoding/Readme.md

 ## 3. Usage of Software-Only Pipeline (CPU or GPU (CUDA only) )

-&nbsp; &nbsp;  This section is about how to run the full pipeline in software only manner.
+This section is about how to run the full pipeline in software only manner.
 It is useful for quick check of expected result.
 It mainly contains below pipeline

 <img src="doc_images/pipeline_software_only.png" alt="Alt text" width="800"/>